You won’t get rich answering surveys, that’s the honest truth. But you could have fun and earn some extra money in your spare time, so why not?

 With no email address listed, it’s hard to follow up on your inquiry.
 You will have to submit another service request if you have an additional question.

 Eventually, you may end up getting lost in the noise.

-There are lots of survey sites out there, so it’s important to know where LifePoints shines and where it struggles.
-Here are some of the pros and cons:
+There are lots of online survey sites out there, so it’s important to know where LifePoints shines and where it struggles.

-- Lots of surveys available: LifePoints has plenty of options available which increases your chances of earning points.
-The site always has surveys available but you might not qualify for all of them.
+- Lots of survey opportunities: LifePoints has plenty of options available, which increases your chances of earning points.
+The site always has surveys available, but you might not qualify for all of them.

 - No geographical limitations: Often, these sites are only available in one or two countries.
 LifePoints can be accessed by people all over the globe.
 With surveys in 26 languages, LifePoints is available to nearly everyone.

 - Lackluster customer service: There aren’t many options when it comes to speaking to an actual human.
 Their main form of customer support is a knowledge center on their website.
 They also have a ticketing system, but that still feels highly impersonal.

 - Canceled accounts and payouts: A few users have reported their accounts were canceled for unknown reasons.
 Their points were nullified.
 Others have reported their payouts were canceled mid-shipment and accounts deactivated when they inquired.
 Some say that this happened after the shift from MySurvey to LifePoints.

 - Little information about earnings and rewards: As discussed above, points have different values depending on how you choose to redeem them.
 LifePoints could change in value if the site chooses to make such a change.
 There’s no government regulation to protect you.
 If this bothers you, try a site that pays in actual currency rather than points.

 - Points will expire: If you do the hard work to earn the points, you expect them to be permanent.
 Unfortunately, that is not the case with LifePoints.
 If not redeemed, points last three years and can expire sooner if you are an inactive user—a significant drawback if you are only taking surveys occasionally.